teddyoweh/Sentiment-Analysis-API/README.md

 	$ pipenv run python run.py

-To see your raw api access this url in your browser:
+To the api output, access this url in your browser:

 	http://localhost:5000